jsemri/IKR-project/README.txt

 2.2.1 Images

-./img_learn.py [SGD]
+./SRC/img_learn.py [SGD]

-    If SGD argument is set, model will be SGDClassifier.
+    Script trains Random Forest ensemble model on the dataset in data directory.
-    If there is no argument, model will be RandomForestClassifier.
+    If any argument is present, SGD classifier is set as a model.

-Script will train given classifier on data and trained model save to model_experiment file.
+Script trains a given classifier on data and saves the model to model_experiment file.

 2.2.2 Audio

-./audio_EM.py
+./SRC/audio_EM.py

-Script will train GMM classifier on data and trained model save to GMM_model.pkl
+Script trains a GMM classifier on data and saves it to GMM_model.pkl file.

 2.3 Evaluate models

 2.3.1 Images

-./img_prob.py [file_name]
+./SRC/img_prob.py [file_name]

-    If file_name is set, reads model from given file If there is no argument, reads model from file model_experiment
+    If file_name is set, read a model from a given file If there is no argument, read model from file model_experiment

-Script will classify images from eval directory and prints results on stdout
+Script classifies images from eval directory and prints results on stdout

 2.3.2 Audio

-./audio_GMM_eval.py
+./SRC/audio_GMM_eval.py

-Script will classify audio from eval directory and prints results on stdout
+Script classifies audio from eval directory and prints results on stdout